By Sorsa Editorial

 print(f"Checked {i + 1}/{len(usernames)}")

-time.sleep(0.05) # Stay within 20 req/s rate limit
+time.sleep(0.05) # stay within the 20 req/s rate limit

 print(f"Done.
 Results saved to {output_file}")

-participants = ["user1", "user2", "user3"] # Load from your participant list
+participants = ["user1", "user2", "user3"] # load from your participant list

 verify_followers_batch("YourBrand", participants)